PaddlePaddle/Paddle/doc/design/dynamic_rnn_beamsearch.md

 ## Design of Dynamic RNN

-Due to the totally different underlying architecture, it is hard to copy the design of dynamic operators from TensorFlow, but the ideas behind design are worth learning, that is
+Due to the different underlying architecture, it is hard to copy the design of dynamic operators from TensorFlow, but the ideas behind design are worth learning, that is

 1. introducing some general conditional operators to simulate a programming language,
 2. a `TensorArray` to store inputs and outputs in RNN's time steps.